sictweb/bti425-2020/notes/week07-hands-on.md

 ### Make some components

-In this section, you will generate three new components:
+In this section, you will generate two new components:
 1. Person list (for "get all")
 2. Person detail (for "get one")
-3. Person add (for "add new")

 Remember, creating a component is best done as follows.
 First, make sure you're in the project folder.
 Then create three components.